Segment Anything in 3D with Radiance Fields: Related Work

-\paragraph{Segmentation in NeRFs} Neural Radiance Fields (NeRFs)~\cite{NeRF, dvgo, tensorf, mipnerf360, InstantNGP, bakingnerf, plenoxel, nex, autoint, TiNeuVox} are a series of 3D implicit representation.
-Inspired by their success in 3D consistent novel view synthesis, numerous studies have delved into the realm of 3D segmentation within NeRFs.
-Zhi \emph{et al.}~\cite{semantic-nerf} proposes Semantic-NeRF, a method that incorporates semantics into appearance and geometry.
-They showcase the potential of NeRFs in label propagation and refinement.
+Inspired by the success of NeRFs in 3D consistent novel view synthesis, numerous studies have delved into the realm of 3D segmentation within NeRFs.

+Zhi \emph{et al.}~\cite{semantic-nerf} propose Semantic-NeRF, a method that incorporates semantics into appearance and geometry, which demonstrates the potential of NeRFs in label propagation and refinement.
 NVOS~\cite{nvos} introduces an interactive approach to select 3D objects from NeRFs by training a lightweight multi-layer perception (MLP) using custom-designed 3D features.
-Other approaches, \textit{e.g.} N3F~\cite{n3f}, DFF~\cite{dff}, LERF~\cite{lerf} and ISRF~\cite{isrf}, aim to lift 2D visual features to 3D through training additional feature fields.
-These methods are required to re-design/-train NeRF models and usually involve additional feature-matching processes.
-There are also some other instance segmentation and semantic segmentation approaches~\cite{obsurf,giraffe,nerfsos,uorf,rfp, instance-nerf, dmnerf, panopticnerf, nesf, liang2022spidr} combined with NeRFs.

-The most closely related approach to our SA3D is MVSeg~\cite{spinnerf}, a component of SPIn-NeRF~\cite{spinnerf}, which focuses on NeRF inpainting.
-MVSeg adopts video segmentation techniques to propagate a 2D mask across different views and employs these masks as labels for training a Semantic-NeRF model.
-However, video segmentation models lack explicit 3D structure information, which are hard to handle significant occlusions in complex scenes.
-Our method aims at building NeRF-driven consistency across views based on self-prompting and lifting 2D masks to robust 3D masks.
+Other approaches, \textit{e.g.} N3F~\cite{n3f}, DFF~\cite{dff}, LERF~\cite{lerf}, LangSplat~\cite{langsplat}, ISRF~\cite{isrf}, NeRF-SOS~\cite{nerfsos}, Feature3DGS~\cite{feature3dgs} and FMGS~\cite{fmgs} aim to lift 2D visual features to 3D through aligning additional feature fields with multi-view 2D features.
+In inference stage, segmentation is conducted by feature matching between textual features or 2D visual features with 3D features.
+Different from the paradigm of feature alignment, Mirzaei \emph{et al.}~\cite{spinnerf} propose MVSeg as a component of their NeRF inpainting framework SPIn-NeRF.
+MVSeg propagates a 2D mask across different views with the help of 2D self-supervised models like DINO~\cite{dino} and employs these masks as labels for training a Semantic-NeRF model.
+However, the mask propagation of MVSeg solely relies on 2D visual feature similarities and does not incorporate 3D location information.
+This omission makes the obtained masks noisy, leading to bad performance of MVSeg in complex scenes.
+In comparison, the cross-view self-prompting mechanism employed by SA3D adequately addresses this issue.

+{Recently, many studies~\cite{saga, gaussiangrouping, garfield, omniseg3d} propose to automatically generate masks from multi-view images within the training set of radiance field models using SAM.
+Then, these masks are distilled into 3D feature fields with specifically designed loss functions.
+Once the 3D feature fields are trained, 3D interactive segmentation or grouping can be performed via 3D feature matching.
+In these methods, all 3D features are derived from automatically extracted masks, suggesting that subsequent segmentation will fail to capture objects overlooked during the automatic mask extraction phase.
+The absence of human intervention makes it challenging to ensure the accurate segmentation of all objects of interest.
+In contrast, SA3D can conduct accurate 3D segmentation that aligns properly with user requirements.}